 - First, contact the company at Support@getamiclear.com and request a refund.
 The company will issue you a return authorization number (RMA).

-- Return all bottles of Amiclear you purchased and all materials that were included.
+- Please return all the bottles you purchased and all materials that were included with your order.

 - Return the bottles to Amiclear: 19655 E 35th Dr. #100 Aurora, CO 80111.